BPMHA

 Arts & Crafts

-Quilt made by our usersThe art and craft morning welcomes everyone at the centre to participate, as well as being great fun, it offers new skills and can also be very therapeutic.
+Quilt made by our usersThe arts and crafts morning welcomes everyone at the centre to participate.
+As well as being great fun, it offers service users the opportunity to learn new skills and can also be very therapeutic.

-Anyone wanting to view the work produced from the art and craft group are welcome to visit the upstairs gallery at BPMHA where most works are on display.
+Anyone interested in viewing the work produced from the arts and crafts group is welcome to visit the upstairs gallery at BPMHA where most artworks are on display.

 Jewellery made in an arts & crafts session Jewellery made in an arts & crafts session Jewellery made in an arts & crafts session Jewellery made in an arts & crafts session